 - a small biscuit

 Chocolate bars, sweets, squash, juice and fizzy drinks are not considered to be healthy options.

 All snacks for morning break time should be healthy foods such as fruit, dried fruit, vegetables, cheese products or yogurts.

-We are no longer a nut free school; nut products can be included in your child's lunchbox.
+We are not a nut free school; nut products can be included in your child's lunchbox.